 An advanced chart is a chart that goes beyond the basic charts created by Excel.
 Let’s say you have more than one set of data that you would like to compare on the same chart, you can create your basic chart with one set of data then add more datasets to it and apply other items i.e. formatting to the chart.
 This is what advanced charts are all about.

-- They provide consolidated information in a single chart that makes it easier to compare more than one data set and make decisions quickly
+- They provide consolidated information in a single chart that makes it easier to compare more than one data set and make decisions quickly for complex charts in Excel

-In this tutorial exercise, we will assume that we run a blog and have software that gives us the number of monthly visitors.
+In this Excel Charts tutorial exercise, we will assume that we run a blog and have software that gives us the number of monthly visitors.
 We would like to see the relationship between the numbers of articles published per month vs the total month traffic.
 We will work with the following data set.

-- Create a new workbook in Excel
+Step 1) Create a new workbook in Excel

 - Enter the data shown above